SCADA-LTS/Scada-LTS/scadalts-ui/src/components/graphical_views/watchdog/README.md

 | `less_equal` | Check if the value is less than or equal to the specified value |
 | `greater_equal` | Check if the value is greater than or equal to the specified value |

+- **Important note!**
+The DataPoint Validation process check only the **LAST VALUE** of the DataPoint.
+Even if data point is disabled (or the data source is disabled) the validation process will be executed based on the last value of the data point.

 ## API

 | Parameter name | type |  Default | Description |